 While the painting is not necessary for metal buildings, you may choose to do so anyway.

 - For extra protection

 Painting is a common maintenance practice; the existing coating may have become damaged in some way through corrosion, scratches, and taking a beating from sun and weather.
 Or maybe it’s time for a change if you are repurposing a building or complying with local requirements.

 Factory finishes can last years but still deteriorate as time passes through environmental exposure and usage.
 Sometimes a chalky appearance develops.
 Priming and painting existing panels can add years of life to your metal building.
 It also saves you time and money later because you won’t have replacement costs.

 It’s less expensive to paint a metal building than to tear it down and replace it.
 Since metal buildings are so robust, a good paint job is an excellent way to keep your building looking new or to refresh the look.
 Paint helps preserve the original finish by protecting against further corrosion.

 This is the best reason to repaint a new or existing metal building because of the fast ROI.
-Simply by painting with white or a light color you can deflect heat from the roof and make it easier and cheaper to cool your building.
-Some paints come with specialized solar reflective properties increasing the amount of heat deflected.
+Only by painting with the white or light color you can deflect heat from the roof and make it easier and cheaper to cool your building.
+Some paints come with specific solar reflective properties increasing the amount of heat diverted.
 This is excellent for the appropriately named “cool” roof.

 Conversely, darker colors can help the building to absorb heat and defray heating costs in cold climates.